hdShang/arxiv-daily/docs/cs-CV/2025-08-19/papers/250813977v2-rovr-open-dataset-a-large-scale-depth-dataset-for-autonomous-driving.md

 ---
 layout: default
-title: ROVR-Open-Dataset: A Large-Scale Depth Dataset for Autonomous Driving
+title: "ROVR-Open-Dataset: A Large-Scale Depth Dataset for Autonomous Driving"
 ---

 # ROVR-Open-Dataset: A Large-Scale Depth Dataset for Autonomous Driving